kristoff-it/zine-ssg.io/content/documentation/index.md

 <extend template="foo.html"/>
 ```

-A layout that extends a template won't have a normal HTML structure, but rather it will be a list of HTML elements that will replace a correspoding super tag from the base template they're extending.
+A layout that extends a template won't have a normal HTML structure, but rather it will be a list of HTML elements that will replace a corresponding super tag from the base template they're extending.

 ### `<super/>`
 The super tag defines an extension point in a template.
 The direct parent of a super tag must have an `id` attribute.